What is burnout?

 Workplaces are quickly changing as the world grapples with a shift from office to remote or hybrid work.
 Such a seismic shift will likely change how teams identify and prevent burnout.

 Remote work reduces time spent commuting and provides workers with greater control over their schedules.
-They benefit from more flexibility, which can allow them to spend more time with family and friends or pursue activities outside of work.
+They benefit from more flexibility, which allows them to spend more time with family and friends or pursue activities outside of work.

 Remote work can also lead to fewer distractions and more time spent in flow to work on meaningful tasks.
 Developers are interrupted less frequently by shoulder taps and open offices.

-While hybrid and remote work can remove certain stressors, they can also create new ones.
+While remote and hybrid workplaces can remove certain stressors, they can also create new ones.
 Workers may face unfamiliar challenges, such as a lack of face time with coworkers and less rigid work-life boundaries.
 Without cultural changes to grapple with their new work environment, newly remote teams increase their risk for burnout.

 Engineering teams switching to remote work can also face DevOps issues during their transition.
 They need to grapple with new requirements, particularly around hardware and team communication.

 For a successful transition, teams should monitor for changes in the development process to ensure their tools and practices still work well in their new workplace.
-If not, they need to adopt new ones that cater better to asynchronous communication and remote development.
+If not, they should adopt new ones that cater better to asynchronous communication and remote development.